nguyenphuminh/smallm/README.md

 python train.py
 ```

-The model will train with 3.25b tokens with 10 325m-token segments (estimated 17 hours on my Laptop RTX 5070), and after each epoch it will save the current model to `./chatbot.pth`.
+The model will train with 3b+ tokens with 20 100m-token segments (estimated 48 hours on my Laptop RTX 5070), and after each epoch it will save the current model to `./chatbot.pth`.

 ## Architecture

 Currently it uses:

 * Tokenizer: Tiktoken with GPT-2 encoding (50,257 vocab size).
-* Embedding: 256-dimensional token embeddings.
+* Embedding: 768-dimensional token embeddings.
-* Positional Encoding: 256-dimensional position embeddings.
+* Positional Encoding: 768-dimensional position embeddings with 1024-token context window.
-* Transformer: 8 decoder layers, 6 heads, 1024 d_ffn, 256 d_model.
+* Transformer: 12 decoder layers, 12 heads, 3072 d_ffn, 768 d_model.
-* Grouped Query Attention with 1 kv head and flash attention (sdpa).
+* Multi-Query Attention with flash attention support (sdpa).
-* PaLM-style parallel attention output.
+* Squared ReLU for activation.
-* RMSNorm rather than LayerNorm for normalization.
+* RMSNorm without learnable params for normalization, used in transformer and before output.
-* SwiGLU activation in the FFN layers.
-* Output: Weight-tied linear layer to vocabulary.
+* Output: Linear layer to vocabulary (without weight-tying).

 and is trained with:

-* Dataset: Fineweb (~10b tokens) with no overlapping.
+* Dataset: Fineweb (~3b tokens) with no overlapping.
-* Context Window: 256 tokens.
+* Context Window: 1024 tokens.
-* Batch Size: 31 (effective batch size: 248 with gradient accumulation)
+* Batch Size: 8 (effective batch size: 512 with gradient accumulation).
-* Optimizer: AdamW with mixed precision training
+* Fused AdamW optimizer.
 * LinearLR for 2% warmup, CosineAnnealingLR for lr decay.
+* BF16 mixed precision training and other Blackwell-specific features.
+* Training with torch.compile on "max-autotune" mode.

 and generates text with:

-* Sampling: Top-k sampling (k=50)
+* Sampling: Top-k sampling (k=50).
-* Temperature: 0.7
+* Temperature: 0.7.
-* Context Window: 256 tokens
+* Context Window: 1024 tokens.
-* Stopping: EOS token for fixed limit (10240 by default)
+* Stopping: EOS token for fixed limit (10240 by default).
-* Simple repetition penalty
+* Simple repetition penalty with 64 latest tokens.

 ## Copyrights and License

 Copyrights © 2025 Nguyen Phu Minh.

-This project is licensed under the GPL 3.0 License.
+This project is licensed under the Apache 2.0 License.